label Trail Guides

 When to Hike the Tour du Mont Blanc in 2026

-The TMB is accessible from mid-June to late September.
+The Tour du Mont Blanc is accessible from mid-June to late September.
 Each month has distinct trade-offs:

-Weather changes rapidly at TMB altitudes.
+Weather changes rapidly at TMB altitudes, and overnight lows at huts above 2,000 m can drop to 3–5 °C even in August — pack accordingly.
 The Chamonix valley averages 7 days per month of thunderstorm activity in July and August.
 Start each day by 7:00–7:30 AM to cross exposed ridge passes before afternoon convective storms build over the summits.

 Tour du Mont Blanc Stage-by-Stage Breakdown

-Most hikers complete the TMB in 10 to 11 stages, starting and finishing in Les Houches or central Chamonix.
+Most hikers complete the Tour du Mont Blanc in 10 to 11 stages, starting and finishing in Les Houches or central Chamonix.
 The standard GR TMB clockwise route divides as follows:

 Booking Refuges for the Tour du Mont Blanc in 2026

-Hut booking is the single most stressful logistical element of the TMB.
-July and August bookings typically fill within days of going live — usually January or February for French CAF huts, and December for Swiss SAC huts.
+Hut booking is the single most stressful logistical element of the Tour du Mont Blanc.
+Roughly 50 refuges, gîtes and dortoirs serve the route, but the most popular stops hold fewer than 100 beds each, and July and August bookings typically fill within days of going live — usually January or February for French CAF huts, and December for Swiss SAC huts.
 The recommended strategy is to fix your exact itinerary by November, then book each country's hut network as soon as reservations open:

 Demi-pension (half-board: dinner, dormitory bed, breakfast) is standard at most Alpine refuges: €55–€80 per night.
 Private rooms cost €90–€120 where available.
 Wild camping is restricted throughout the TMB corridor — legal only above 2,500 m in designated zones on the French side, and not permitted within Italian protected areas.